Skip to main content

 Definition

-• Students recall more autobiographical memories of events that took place near the beginning and end of an academic year than for any other period.
+• A memory phenomenon observed when students recall more autobiographical memories of events that took place near the beginning and end of an academic year than for any other period.

 Broader concept